-Some retirement systems believe 8% is possible, as 35 of them maintain forecasts above the old industry mark, according to NASRA.
+Still, some retirement systems believe 8% is possible, as 39 of them maintain forecasts at or above that old industry mark, according to the National Association of State Retirement Administrators.

 Two of them-the Houston Firefighters' Relief and Retirement Fund and the Connecticut Teachers' Retirement System-assume returns of 8.5%, the highest of any other plans.

-"We strongly believe and past history shows we can continue to achieve the 8.5% long term," said Todd Clark, chairman of the Houston firefighters' fund.
+"We strongly believe, and past history shows, we can continue to achieve the 8.5% long term," said Todd Clark, chairman of the Houston firefighters' fund.
+The Connecticut fund didn't respond to requests for comment.